ScreepsMods/screepsmod-auth/README.md

 # Usage

-## Steam Console method
-1. Open the steam screeps client
-2. In console, run `setPassword('YourDesiredPassword')`
-3. Now you should be able to login via API

 ## Web Form Method
 1. Open the steam client at least once (Required to create initial account)
 2. Goto http://yourServerHostOrIP:21025/authmod/password/
 3. Enter your desired password
 4. Click Signin with steam
 5. Your password should be set and you be able to login via API

+## Server CLI method
+1. Open the screeps server CLI (`npx screeps cli` or via Steam Server UI)
+2. Run `setPassword('Username', 'YourDesiredPassword')`
+3. Now you should be able to login via API

 # API